centrahq/api-documentation/pages/03.fe-development/13.best-practices/docs.md

 such as through a scheduled task or when certain conditions are met, such as the detection of stale data or a failure of the webhook mechanism.
 This ensures that the cache remains fresh and consistent with the underlying data, even in the face of network issues or other unexpected events.

+It's worth mentioning that **Centra's webhook implementation does not guarantee that all webhooks will be delivered and does not guarantee the specific order of those webhooks**.
+For this reason it is necessary to prepare a mechanism for whole cache rebuilt.
+The rebuilt might take some time and for that time the old cache should be used, until the rebuild is done.
+Then after completion the out-of-date cache should be swapped for an up-to-date one.

 ### Requirement of caching for larger clients